slached/E-Commerce/README.md

-Hello im working on new fullstack e commerce website Here's technologies that i used
+Hello i am working on new fullstack e commerce website and here's all technologies that i using;

 - Express
 - Mognodb